Senate Filibuster You wish to estimate, with 99% confidence, the ... | Channels for Pearson+

 Population Proportion

 The population proportion refers to the fraction of a population that exhibits a certain characteristic, in this case, U.S. adults who disapprove of the Senate's use of the filibuster.
-It is denoted as 'p' and is crucial for estimating how representative a sample will be of the entire population.
-Understanding this concept helps in determining the accuracy and reliability of survey results.
+Understanding this concept is crucial for estimating how widespread an opinion is within a larger group, which is essential for statistical analysis and survey design.

 Recommended video: